-Following an article on the best VPN clients for Android, it was time to show a little love to Apple.
+Following an article on the best VPN clients for Android, it was time to show a little love for Apple.
 As such, I revisited my iPhone and iPad to see what VPN services worked best for me.
-In compiling this list, I have taken into consideration criteria ranging from speed, to price, to ease of use, and the general value per dollar.
-As a matter of happenstance, all of the products I selected have dedicated applications for both iPhone and iPad.
+In compiling this list, I have taken into consideration criteria ranging from speed, to price, to ease of use and the general value per dollar.
+All of the products I selected have dedicated applications for both iPhone and iPad.
 You can always configure a VPN on iOS manually, but the native protocols are less secure than OpenVPN based clients.

-The use of a VPN is a stellar layer of security that will at a minimum encrypt all the web data entering and leaving your iOS mobile device, as well as keep you safe on public Wi-Fi networks, since all the data can be intercepted by local attackers.
-The risk of backdoors such as this recent massive security hole are hard to protect from, since they give the attackers access to your device, but for all other web attacks, monitoring, spying, and tracking issues, a VPN is the best first line of defense.
-Without further ado we present our Best VPNs for Apple iOS.
+The use of a VPN is a stellar layer of security that will at a minimum encrypt all the web data entering and leaving your iOS mobile device, as well as keep you safe on public Wi-Fi networks since local hackers can intercept tour data.
+The risk of backdoors such as this recent massive security hole is hard to protect from since they give the attackers access to your device, but for all other web attacks, monitoring, spying, and tracking issues, a VPN is the best first line of defence.
+Without further ado, we present our Best VPNs for Apple iOS.

 VPN for iOS – Top Picks:

-As far as security and privacy goes, the service provides a true no-log VPN which supports P2P.
-You can pay anonymously by bitcoin, and each account can run 3 devices simultaneously.
-A dependable 30-day money back guarantee backs up the service with a risk free trial period if needed.
+As far as security and privacy go, the service provides a true no-log VPN which supports P2P.
+You can pay anonymously by bitcoin, and each account can run three devices simultaneously.
+A dependable 30-day money back guarantee backs up the service with a risk-free trial period if needed.
 Like Vypr, Express has their customer support contact right in the application making it simple to get in touch with a support agent.
 As far a cost goes, they are in the upper echelon, but rightfully so if you want the best possible VPN, with no hiccups or speed bumps.

 If ExpressVPN is too costly for your budget, Private Internet Access can swoop in and cost much less on yearly plans.
 As far as their iOS client, it’s a simple as it gets.
 You download and install the app, login and connect to a country of your choice.
 Limited to renewing your IP for server changes, all you see is a connect and disconnect switch.
 Basic stuff, but performance per dollar value is great, and if you’re just looking for a simple VPN that works, and don’t seek an advanced iOS user interface, it should more than suffice.